powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 ## Post-Deploy Verification

-After the deployment, a user can verify the one large partition using ZFS:
+After the deployment, a user can verify the ZFS root filesystem using `lsblk` and `parted` as well as using ZFS commands:

 ```shell
 $ lsblk